akosgarai/go_opengl_playground/examples/draw-points-from-mouse-input/README.md

 This is a basic function for supporting the debug.
 In case of the `d` button is clicked, it prints out the app.Points.

-- `convertMouseCoordinates`

-This function is responsible for the window mouse coordinate -> screen mouse coordinate transformation.

 - `app.buildVAO`

 This function builds the `[]float32`, that can be used as vertex data object.
 Currently it only inserts the coordinates to the vao.